Uterine Fibroids Overview

 Why Choose Pelvic Pain Doc for Uterine Fibroid in NYC?

-Dr. Bahlani’s expertise in both urology and gynecology makes her among the most qualified professionals in the field.
-She is board-eligible in both areas and has fellowship trained in sexual and pelvic health.
-In a holistic approach to lifestyle changes, Dr. Bahlani works closely with patients and forges positive patient-doctor relationships.
-It can be challenging to deal with the pain and discomfort of uterine fibroids in New York.
+Dr. Sonia Bahlani’s expertise in both urology and gynecology makes her among the most qualified professionals in the field.
+She is board-eligible in both areas and has fellowship training in sexual and pelvic health.
+Her integrative approach focuses not only on treating fibroids themselves, but also on preserving long-term pelvic floor function and overall quality of life.

 Learn More About Dr. Bahlani